 Participants are required to take a full course load equivalent to four Pitzer course credits including a Korean language course and one course with content on Korean history, politics, literature or culture.
 In addition, students take the Pitzer course MLLC110 Intercultural Learning: Portfolio Writing via Sakai.

 A Korean language class is required of Pitzer students.

 See a Study Abroad Adviser.

 Some of Ewha’s strongest fields include design technology, information Technology, international studies, Korean studies, North Korean studies,and Asian studies.
 Many of these courses are offered in English.

-Students must take the equivalent of a full course load at the university to equal four course credits at Pitzer.
+Students must take the equivalent of a full course load at the university (15 to 16 credits) equivalent to four Pitzer course credits.
 Credit amounts vary for each class so students may be enrolled in anywhere from 4 to 6 classes.
 In addition, students will earn 0.5 Pitzer course credits for the writing course via Sakai.
 (See above under Required Courses.)

 Housing and Board Options